nktnet1/sync-request-curl/native/README.md

 approval.

 All repository automation under `scripts/` is TypeScript and runs directly in Node.js.
-Local development with those scripts requires a Node.js release where type stripping is enabled by default; `scripts/` is not included in the npm package and does not change the published library runtime requirement.
+Local development and release automation use Node.js 24.14+ or 26+;
+`scripts/` is not included in the npm package and does not change the published library runtime requirement of Node.js 16.0.0 or newer.